Hezkore/openSUSE/post install/README.md

 ## Universal Linux Packaging Formats

 While the preferred way of installing application is via the software repositories, sometimes I want to install applications that are not available there.\
-Adding a third-party repository is my main way of doing this, but sometimes the only option is to use a universal packaging format like Snap, Flatpak, or AppImage.
+Adding a third-party repository is my main way of doing this (and `opi` usually does this), but sometimes the only option is to use a universal packaging format like Snap, Flatpak, or AppImage.

 The preferred order of packing formats is: